pythonanywhere/help_pages/articles/LetsEncrypt.md

 ...then you need to run the command they specify, and *then run the original dehydrated command again*.

+If this is successful, you will see something like this:

+    :::text
+    # INFO: Using main config file /home/YOURUSERNAME/letsencrypt/config
+    # Processing www.yourdomain.com
+    #  + Checking domain name(s) of existing cert... unchanged.
+    #  + Checking expire date of existing cert...
+    #  + Valid till Nov  3 13:48:00 2016 GMT (Less than 30 days).
+Renewing!
+    #  + Signing domains...
+    #  + Generating private key...
+    #  + Generating signing request...
+    #  + Requesting challenge for www.yourdomain.com...
+    #  + Responding to challenge for www.yourdomain.com...
+    #  + Challenge is valid!
+    #  + Requesting certificate...
+    #  + Checking certificate...
+    #  + Done!
+    #  + Creating fullchain.pem...
+    #  + Done!

-If this is successful, you'll now have a directory named `www.yourdomain.com` in your `letsencrypt` directory and your certificate and key will be in there.
+You'll now have a directory named `www.yourdomain.com` in your `letsencrypt` directory and your certificate and key will be in there.

 * **Keep your `/home/YOURUSERNAME/letsencrypt` directory safe**.
 It contains